pratikswami11111/HR-Analysis/README.md

 # HR-Analysis
-It provided valauable insights into various aspects of workforce management including employee demographic,attrition,performance,engagement and training by understanding the key factors influencing employees satisfaction and performance.
+The HR data analysis project provided valuable insights into various aspects of workforce management, including employee demographics, attrition, performance, compensation, engagement and training.
+By understanding the key factors influencing employee satisfaction and performance, the organization can implement targeted strategies to enhance workforce management practices.
+Created dashboards using Tableau,Power BI following the various aspects of the data.